Five tactics you can use right now to get your ideal customers back into your restaurant post-pandemic.

 In this post, we will be bringing you through the tactics used to garner the right attention your business deserves.

-1) Your ideal customer is in a moving parade.
+1) Your ideal customers are in a moving parade.

 When you are marketing and advertising you do so to a moving parade, not a standing army.
 If you know who your ideal customer is, it is like specifically calling out, “Hey Bill!” in a parade, instead of, “Hey everyone.”
 Even if you are advertising, not everyone is going to listen, so get specific about who you want to see the advertisement.
 Let’s start by narrowing down who your ideal customer is.